chinapedia/wikipedia.abstract.en/Page/Ozone_layer.md

 Research has found that the ozone levels in the United States are highest in the spring months of April and May and lowest in October.
 While the total amount of ozone increases moving from the tropics to higher latitudes, the concentrations are greater in high northern latitudes than in high southern latitudes, due to the ozone hole phenomenon.[12]
 The highest amounts of ozone are found over the Arctic during the spring months of March and April, but the Antarctic has their lowest amounts of ozone during their summer months of September and October,

-Nimbus_ozone_Brewer-Dobson_circulation.jpg

 Depletion

-Future_ozone_layer_concentrations.gifs had not been banned.]]
+s had not been banned.]]

 The ozone layer can be depleted by free radical catalysts, including nitric oxide (NO), nitrous oxide (N₂O), hydroxyl (OH), atomic chlorine (Cl), and atomic bromine (Br).
 While there are natural sources for all of these species, the concentrations of chlorine and bromine increased markedly in recent decades because of the release of large quantities of man-made organohalogen compounds, especially chlorofluorocarbons (CFCs) and bromofluorocarbons.[13]
 These highly stable compounds are capable of surviving the rise to the stratosphere, where Cl and Br radicals are liberated by the action of ultraviolet light.
 Each radical is then free to initiate and catalyze a chain reaction capable of breaking down over 100,000 ozone molecules.
 By 2009, nitrous oxide was the largest ozone-depleting substance (ODS) emitted through human activities.[14]

-TOMS_Global_Ozone_65N-65S.pngThe breakdown of ozone in the stratosphere results in reduced absorption of ultraviolet radiation.
+The breakdown of ozone in the stratosphere results in reduced absorption of ultraviolet radiation.
 Consequently, unabsorbed and dangerous ultraviolet radiation is able to reach the Earth's surface at a higher intensity.
 Ozone levels have dropped by a worldwide average of about 4 percent since the late 1970s.
 For approximately 5 percent of the Earth's surface, around the north and south poles, much larger seasonal declines have been seen, and are described as "ozone holes".[15]
 The discovery of the annual depletion of ozone above the Antarctic was first announced by Joe Farman, Brian Gardiner and Jonathan Shanklin, in a paper which appeared in _Nature_ on May 16, 1985.[16]

 Regulation